KWong41/KWong41.github.io/projects/project-1.md

 ---
     layout: project
 type: project
-image: /images/AirForce.jpg
+image: images/airforce.jpg
-title: Air Force Lead Cook
+title: Micromouse
 permalink: projects/micromouse
-# All dates must be YYYY-MM-DD format!
+date: 2015-07-01
+labels:
     date: 2007-05-05
 labels:
     - General Curtis E. LeMay award for outstanding service in a Dining Facility
 - Managed and trained 40+ military members how to properly operate a Dining Facility
 - Saved nearly $10m in funds by carefully managing resources to alleviate waste
 summary: My team won the General Curtis E. LeMay award for outstanding service in a Dining Facility.
 ---